magento/merchdocs/src/system/catalog-sync.md

 ### Products synced

-Displays the date and time of the last successful sync and the total number of products synced.
+Displays the total number of products synced from your Magento catalog.

 ## Resync {#resync}